mazetoken/mminer/README.md

 `npm i`

-_* Ignore errors/warnings (if any appears eg. keccak and secp256k1).
+_* Ignore errors/warnings.
 Do not run npm audit fix!

 Open windows explorer (no need to close a command line) and go to mminer folder on your drive C. Click on mminer folder and you will see the miner files.
 Open .env file in notepad (or any other editor).
 Paste your WIF (your mining address private key) here "..."
 (WIF="...").
 Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" empty / no url (or paste known url in BCHD_GRPC_URL="...").
 You can type your mining tag (your nick or whatever) in MINER_UTF8="...".
 Save the file